davidgasquez/handbook/content/health.md

 How you live affects how long and how happy you live.
 Your health impacts everyone around you including your loved ones.
 Don't [maximize misery](https://www.youtube.com/watch?v=LO1mTELoj6o).
 Our bodies and minds are built to live in a tribe in 50,000BC, which leaves modern humans with a number of unfortunate traits (fixation with tribal-style social survival, attracted to energy dense food, ...).

 You get healthy, and more importantly stay healthy, by accumulating significant, but livable, improvements to your lifestyle over time, and building on that.
+Although time is the ultimate resource, the lack of energy will always be the first limiting factor.
+Therefore prioritizing health, sleep, exercise, and other such aspects will always pay off far more than what you sacrifice on them.

 Self-improvement can mean getting better at managing difficult parts of your genetic profile, and those lessons can be handed on to future generations who share those traits, which improves the lives of all the generations downstream.